ArmandPhilippot/apeu/README.md

 ### Dev-only pages

-This project supports and uses dev-only pages.
+This project supports dev-only pages.
 Those pages are accessible in your browser in dev mode but they won't be built (so they are not available in preview mode).
 You can find them thanks to their `_dev_` prefix.

 Why `_dev_`?
 Because [Astro already uses a single underscore](https://docs.astro.build/en/guides/routing/#excluding-pages) to exclude the pages from being built so we need a different prefix to differentiate them and a double underscore could be confusing.